 A specified port tidal datum (such as “zero of the port tide gauge”, “x.xx metres below [named] benchmark” or similar).
 Where multiple tidal stations or nodes have been used, each should be listed to ensure accuracy is maintained through to the ENC.
 Simply stating “LAT” does not provide sufficient detail to replicate the tidal reference plane within the AHO.
 LAT within ports is frequently insufficiently defined for levels of accuracy to be maintained through to the ENC.

-In cartographic terms, HD bathymetric data must only be depicted in areas categorized as CATZOC of A1.
+In cartographic terms, HD bathymetric data should only be depicted in areas categorized as CATZOC of A1 or A2.

 The exception to this is where the bottom quality is mud/silt and the water column is holding significant amounts of sediment.
 Given these environmental conditions multibeam as a survey technique is not suited when acquiring depth information.
-In this situation other survey techniques may be used and the data
+In this situation other survey techniques may be used.

 It is recommended that charting authorities consider the following criteria when developing HD ENCs